Environmental Projects in Kirklees

 By linking green spaces and waterways in the Colne, Holme and Calder valleys, a nature park will help to connect people with cleaner, more wildlife-rich places.

-It will provide opportunities for recreation and active travel, and an appreciation of the value of wildlife and historic features.
-By improving people’s health and wellbeing, and helping to address the climate and ecological crisis, a nature park is very relevant to the post-Covid era.
+It will provide opportunities for recreation and active travel and an appreciation of the value of wildlife and historic features.
+By improving people’s health and wellbeing, and helping to address the climate and ecological crisis.

 Re-Use & Recycling